victorzottmann/css-landing-page/README.md

 To personalize it further with a topic I am passionate about, I chose to make the page about photography.
 All the photos and text added are my own.

+[Click here](https://victorzottmann.github.io/css-landing-page/) to see it live!

+## Reference layout and My Implementation

 For comparison, here is the reference layout followed by my implementation.

 ### Reference layout